welldonestudio/welldonestudio.github.io/docs/wallet/developer-guide/provider-api/method.md

 ### Example

 The following is an example of sending a transaction on Ethereum network.
 A faucet is required to transmit a transaction.
-[The following URL](https://www.allthatnode.com/faucet/ethereum.dsrv) will send you a tap of the Ethereum Goerli testnet token.
+You can request faucet through the FAUCET tab in the wallet.

 ```jsx live
 function sendTransaction() {